-GCSE ART & DESIGN IOption1
+GCSE ART & DESIGN [Option]

 The GCSE course provides you with a wide range of exciting and creative opportunities to explore your interests in Art, Craft and Design.
 You will have more time to develop ideas and subject knowledge as well as building skills with different materials to produce fantastic outcomes that reflect your thoughts and feelings.
-The Creative Industries is the second largest contributor to the UK economy and offers a huge range of clear and exciting career paths.
-Some of our past students have gone on to incredible success in these fields; Computer Graphics, Web and Games Design, Architecture, Graphic Design and Illustration, Make-up Artist and Special Effects, Ceramics and Fashion, + many more!
+The Creative Industries is the second largest contributor to the British economy and offers a huge range of clear and exciting career paths including Computer Graphics,

+Web and Games Design, Architecture, Graphic Design and Illustration, Make-up Artist and Special Effects, Ceramics and Fashion to name but a few!

-In Year 9, you will have a chance to work with a range of new materials and processes, working on individual and group projects to increase your skills and confidence.
+In Year 9 you will have a chance to work with a range of new materials and processes, working on individual and group projects to increase your skills and confidence.

-In Year 10 and 11, you will develop your portfolio with a range of work using a wide variety of materials including: drawing, photography, painting, ceramics and computer graphics.
+In Year10 and 11 you will develop your portfolio with a range of work using a wide variety of materials including: drawing, photography, painting, ceramics and computer graphics.
 This will enable you to record your ideas and allow you to show how you see the world around you in a variety of ways.

 Portfolio: 60% of your mark.
 Completed by the end of Term 2 in Year 11.
 Externally Set Task: 40% of your mark.
-An extended project, which starts in Term 3 of Year 11, chosen from a range of questions, ending in 10 hours to produce a final outcome under exam conditions.
+An extended project chosen from a range of questions, ending in 10 hours to produce a final outcome under exam conditions.
 Completed for assessment by the end of term 5 in Year 11.

-HOW IS IT DIFFERENT FROM Y7/8?
+HOW IS IT DIFFERENT TO Y7/8?

 There is more time to develop projects and skills alongside others who have chosen to study Art and opportunities to express your own ideas visually.
-You will spend time improving and building practical skills and doing lots of drawing and writing about art.